pgaljan/productPlanner/README.md

 - cross-organizational collaboration efforts with no shared data structures or nomenclatures
 - auditing operational project plans produced in enterprise project management (EPM) software
 - modeling and simulation of notional project structures for operational implementation in EPM software
+- producing predictable and structured otuput for deeper or comparative analysis

 #### Structure Planner delivers...
 - simple, 5-parameter data entry for resources